 The movie, “The Hateful Eight”, is difficult to classify as it is not quite a real move as much as an attempt to probe the outer limits of weirdness.
 While the production quality is excellent, the scenery breathtaking, the acting by well respected names in the industry flawless and even inspired, and all the plot ingredients well-crafted to lie within the genre of a classical Western movie, the net result is something uniquely other.

 My immediate reaction after all the credits ended was to wonder what I had been doing for the last three hours.
 I suspected I had seen a move but even now I can’t quite be certain.
-My strongest and most enjoyable emotion was a bemused and slightly bewildered sense of horror.
+My strongest and most enjoyable emotion was a bemused and slightly bewildered sense of horror and disgust.

 As the title suggests, there are indeed eight prominent characters.
 And each one is a well developed individual the audience can easily recognize and identify with.
 Indeed, one of the few attractions is guessing who from the ever dwindling cast will be the next to get their well-deserved comeuppance.
 Shifting motivations and allegiances do provide a glimmer of interest.